 Honestly, there’s little to say about The Good Immigrant that hasn’t already been said.
 I’m not a huge non-fiction reader, but I can say this book was so worth reading.

-It’s an interesting and fascinating collection of essays, from authors who are BAME individuals and sharing their stories of their lives and what makes someone a ‘good immigrant’, each one bringing a different aspect of their own lives.
+It’s an interesting and fascinating collection of essays, from authors who are BAME individuals and sharing the stories of their lives and what makes someone a ‘good immigrant’, each one bringing a different aspect of their own lives.
 They all touch on different topics: why they/or their families move to the UK, their own culture, and the situations they had to deal with.
 That’s what I loved about this collection, how everyone had a completely different story to tell, each compelling and interesting as the one before it.
 Its contributors range from people whose families immigrated here, those who were born here, and to ones who had decided to leave.

 I think the only flaw I could really point out is that most of the contributors are mainly in media/entertainment which means it excludes people from other fields of work where immigrants have greatly contributed.
 But, overall, this is a great collection of essays which were all thought-provoking and most importantly, honest.
 Highly recommended.